IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 >“In view of the fact that in any future world war nuclear weapons will certainly be employed, and that such weapons threaten the continued existence of mankind, we urge the governments of the world to realize, and to acknowledge publicly, that their purpose cannot be furthered by a world war, and we urge them, consequently, to find peaceful means for the settlement of all matters of dispute between them.” (<a href="https://en.wikipedia.org/wiki/Russell%E2%80%93Einstein_Manifesto" target="_blank">Russell–Einstein Manifesto</a>)

->“If a man is offered a fact which goes against his instincts, he will scrutinize it closely, and unless the evidence is overwhelming, he will refuse to believe it.
-If, on the other hand, he is offered something which affords a reason for acting in accordance with his instincts, he will accept it even on the slenderest evidence.
+>“If a man is offered a fact which goes against his instincts, he will scrutinize it closely, and unless the **evidence is overwhelming**, he will refuse to believe it.
+If, on the other hand, he is offered something which affords a reason for acting in accordance with his instincts, he will accept it even on the **slenderest evidence**.
 The origin of myths is explained in this way.”

 >“I like mathematics because it is not human and has nothing particular to do with this planet or with the whole accidental universe – because, like Spinoza's God, it won't love us in return.”

 >“One of the painful things about our time is that those who feel certainty are stupid, and those with any imagination and understanding are filled with doubt and indecision.”

 >“Among present-day religions Buddhism is the best.
 The doctrines of Buddhism are profound; they are almost reasonable, and historically they have been the least harmful and the least cruel.
 But I cannot say that Buddhism is positively good, nor would I wish to have it spread all over the world and believed by everyone.
-This is because Buddhism only focuses on the question of what Man is, not on what the universe is like.
-Buddhism does not really pursue the truth; it appeals to sentiment and, ultimately, tries to persuade people to believe in doctrines which are based on subjective assumptions not objective evidence.”
+This is because Buddhism only focuses on the question of what Man is, not on what the universe is like. **Buddhism does not really pursue the truth**; it **appeals to sentiment** and, ultimately, tries to persuade people to believe in doctrines which are based on subjective assumptions not objective evidence.”

 >“A much more desirable way of securing world peace would be by a voluntary agreement among nations to pool their armed forces and submit to an **agreed single supreme world government**.”